Moving with Dogs: Your Practical Guide

 When it comes to dogs and moving to a new home it can be stressful for both you and your pup.
 The good news is that there are some things that you can do to make the move easier on both of you!

 Read this practical guide full of helpful tips including what to pack for them and how to help your puppy adjust to the new home, to ease their anxiety.
+Before we jump into the topic, we thought you might also be interested in our other resources about moving with pets.

 - Let your pup get used to being inside a kennel, carrier, or pet crate while you are driving around your neighbourhood or for a couple of kilometres.
 Doing so will help your dog feel comfortable and safe in their designated container.
 This training is also helpful in alleviating dog moving anxiety and for preparing your pup for longer drives via land transport.
 You can also try covering the carrier with a blanket to help calm your pup.